sjwines/hourofai/forest/forest3.md

 In programming, an if/then (a conditional) lets your code make a decision.
 You give it a condition that can be true or false.
 If the condition is true, then the code inside runs.
 If it’s false, it skips that code.
-In this program our if/then is this block:
+In this program, our if/then is this block:

 ---